FTarfasse/quick-perf-wiki/SQL-annotations.md

 Let's suppose that you want that you want to add QuickPerf in ab application having automatic test.

-By applying some SQL global annotations you may quickly detect some performance properties that can be improvec.
+By applying some SQL global annotations you may quickly detect some performance properties that can be improved.

 To do this, you have to create a class implementing _SpecifiableGlobalAnnotations_ interface. ***The class implementing _SpecifiableGlobalAnnotations_ has to be in _org.quickperf_ package***.